AlexEJerome/QUESTFantasyFootball/Z-Score Explanation.md

 Z-score is a measure of standard deviations from the mean.
-The general formula is: $Z = {\frac{x-\mu}{\sigma}}$ where $X$ is the observed value (your sum of "points for"), $\mu$ is the individual league's "points for" mean, and !$\sigma$ is the standard deviation of the individual league's "points for" metric.
+The general formula is: $Z = {\frac{x-\mu}{\sigma}}$ where $X$ is the observed value (your sum of "points for"), $\mu$ is the individual league's "points for" mean, and $\sigma$ is the standard deviation of the individual league's "points for" metric.

 ### Using the Z-Test.